harshlal028/webauthn/Explainer:-WebAuthn-Conditional-UI.md

 These tokens can be combined with existing autofill tokens, like so:
 * "username webauthn": same as "webauthn", and also offer autofilling a user's name
-* "current-password webauthn": same as "webauthn", and also autofill a user's surname
+* "current-password webauthn": same as "webauthn", and also autofill a user's password

 etc.